RandyGonzalez95/CS480_Gonzalez/README.md

 ## PA8: Bullet
 This program is to become familiar with Bullet Physics, a 3D physics simulation engine.
 To run this project ```cd PA8``` then follow the instructions in the README.md.

+## PA9: Lighting
+This program is to become familiar with Lighting, per vertex lighting and per fragment lighting.
+To run this project ```cd PA9``` then follow the instructions in the README.md.